helderscrolls/yeet/README.md

 The Ionic Project will run on `localhost:4200`

-# Mot so confidential data
+# Not so confidential data
 `MONGO_DB_URL=mongodb://chat-admin:password123@localhost/chat`

 `JWT_SECRET_PASSWORD=supper-dupper-ultra-mega-giga-secret`